 Mary Cassidy practices in the employee benefits area.
-Her practice focuses on the tax aspects of employee benefit plans, including tax-qualified retirement plans (including defined benefit pension and 401(k) plans and employee share ownership plans (ESOP)), 403(b) plans, church plans, voluntary employees' beneficiary associations (VEBA), welfare plans,and nonqualified deferred compensation arrangements for tax-exempt organizations.
-She regularly advises clients on a broad range of employee benefits matters, including the design and implementation of tax-qualified retirement plans and 403(b) plans, benefit plan compliance with federal tax and Employee Retirement Income Security Act (ERISA) requirements, correction of benefit plan defects through Internal Revenue Service (IRS) and Department of Labor (DOL) self-correction programs, and nondiscrimination testing of church plans.
-She represents clients with respect to obtaining rulings and determination letters from the IRS, obtaining compliance statements from the IRS under its voluntary compliance program, and IRS and DOL audits of employee plans.
+Her practice focuses on the tax aspects of employee benefit plans, including tax-qualified retirement plans (e.g., 401(k), cash balance and pension plans), 403(b) plans, church plans, voluntary employees' beneficiary associations (VEBAs), welfare plans, severance plans, and nonqualified deferred compensation arrangements for tax-exempt organizations (457(b) and (f) plans).
+She regularly advises clients on a broad range of employee benefits matters, including design and implementation of tax-qualified retirement plans and 403(b) plans; plan compliance with federal tax and ERISA requirements; fiduciary and plan investment matters; negotiation of plan service contracts; and self-correction of plan errors through IRS and Department of Labor (DOL) correction programs.
+She represents clients with respect to obtaining rulings and determination letters from the IRS, obtaining compliance statements from the IRS and DOL under their voluntary compliance programs, and IRS and DOL audits of employee plans.

-- Major business development company in connection with 401(k) plan, ESOP, and VEBA issues.
+- Several major for-profit corporations and financial institutions in connection with pension and 401(k) plan, ESOP, VEBA and employer securities issues.

-- Several church and church-affiliated organizations in connection with 401(a), 403(b), and church plan issues.
+- Several church and church-affiliated organizations in connection with 401(a), and 403(b) plan, church plan and nondiscrimination issues.

-- A VEBA sponsored by several state-wide labor unions on the tax consequences of the activities of its for profit subsidiary.
+- A VEBA sponsored by several state-wide labor unions on the tax consequences of termination of the VEBA.

 - District of Columbia